/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 • Plaza de Toros (Bullring) and home to the Real Maestranza de Caballería de Ronda (Royal Riding School)

-• Baños Árabes (Arab Baths)
+• Optional visit to Baños Árabes (Arab Baths)

 Granada – 3 nights